ncalteen/actions-importer-jenkins-example/readme.md

-# Jenkins Migrations Powered by GitHub Actions Importer (GAI)
+# Migrating from Jenkins using GitHub Actions Importer (GAI)

 These instructions will guide you through configuring a GitHub Codespaces environment that you will use in subsequent labs to learn how to use GitHub